Andrew Hung

 Andrew Hung is a British musician, songwriter and producer based in London, UK.
 He is one of the founding members of electronic drone band Fuck Buttons.
 He is currently signed to London based record label Lex Records.

 Life and career

+Hung was born in Kidderminster.
 In 2012 Hung founded a new band called Dawn Hunger with vocalist Claire Inglis and musician Matthew de Pulford.
 He also released his solo debut EP called Rave Cave in 2015.
 Hung also works as a producer.
 In 2016 he co-wrote and co-produced Beth Orton's album Kidsticks.
 Hung also composed the soundtracks for the films The Greasy Strangler and An Evening with Beverly Luff Linn.
 Hung released his first solo debut LP, Realisationship, on 6 October 2017.